<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Soft Interview Room_With Chairs1

-The door leading from the public lobby into the interview room hallway should be locked on the lobby side and controlled with a proximity card reader.
+The door from the public lobby into the interview room hallway should be locked on the lobby side and controlled with a proximity card reader.
 However, the hallway side should allow free passage back into the lobby.
 The interview rooms need to feel like a safe place where the interviewee feels free to leave if they so desire, rather than feeling like an interrogation room.
-Reassuring signage could be provided on the hallway side of the door instructing the public that the door is not locked from that side.
+Reassuring signage could be provided on the hallway side of the door, instructing the public that the door is not locked from that side.

 As the drawing above shows, the public lobby door should also have a one-way window (mirrored on the lobby side) in the top part to give police personnel inside the interview suite hallway a clear view of the other side of the door before they open it.